hikeventures/hikeventures.github.io/_posts/2014-04-10-solarmonkey-adventurer.markdown

 So far, I have tested the Solarmonkey Adventurer with my iphone and my Sony A7r and it charges my devices to some degree.
 If you need more battery capacity then you could either go for the Solarmonkey Extreme or just get the Solarmonkey Adventurer and buy a seperate battery like the new <a href="http://amzn.to/1ijqER1" target="_blank">Anker Astro 2</a> or <a href="http://amzn.to/1iWleWN" target="_blank">Anker Astro Pro</a> with capacities up to 20.000 mAh (not tested if it works but should be no issue).

 <strong>Update 21.06.2014:</strong> After some testing, I was not able to charge my iphone up to 100% if the battery of the Solar panel is charged with the Solar panels.
 I received a replacement and need to test the device again.
-Will write an update as soon as possible.<br><br>
+Will write an update as soon as possible.
 <a href="https://www.flickr.com/photos/90204224@N07/13913979456/" ><img src="https://farm8.staticflickr.com/7164/13913979456_20e1c44af1_b.jpg" width="1024" height="683" alt="Powertraveller Solarmonkey Adventurer"></a>

 ## Where to buy the Solarmonkey Adventurer?